- As low as $479/Night

 The bungalow bedroom comes with a queen bed and a library of classic reading materials.
 The shelves have various antiques around the area.
 The art too is original and curated with a theme of Spoleto and pineapples.
 The back bedroom is a jaw dropper with the traditional for poster whose posts are clear acrylic.

 The new decor is a gorgeous a mix of Old World Charleston meets the modern edge modern.
-Exterior security cameras, keyless deadbolts, original art TV's and wireless Sonos music system are all supplied.
+Exterior security cameras, keyless deadbolts, original art TV's and wireless Sonos music system are all included.
 Plus a wireless printer for work from home.

 Sincerely,